takram-design-engineering/three-geospatial/libs/atmosphere/README.md

 // Demonstrates forward lighting here.
 For deferred lighting, set sunIrradiance
 // and skyIrradiance to true, remove SkyLightProbe and SunDirectionalLight, and
-// provide a normal buffer to AerialPerspectiveEffect. const aerialPerspective = new AerialPerspectiveEffect(camera, {
+// provide a normal buffer to AerialPerspectiveEffect. const aerialPerspective = new AerialPerspectiveEffect(camera)
-  sunIrradiance: false,
-  skyIrradiance: false
-})

 // Use floating-point render buffer, as irradiance/illuminance is stored here. const composer = new EffectComposer(renderer, {